piotrplenik/clean-code-php/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Use method chaining
-This pattern is very useful and commonly used it many libraries such as PHPUnit and Doctrine.
+This pattern is very useful and commonly used in many libraries such as PHPUnit and Doctrine.
 It allows your code to be expressive, and less verbose.
 For that reason, I say, use method chaining and take a look at how clean your code will be.
 In your class functions, simply return `this` at the end of every function,